William Golding

 As a result of his contributions to literature, Golding was knighted in 1988.
-He was a fellow of the Royal Society of Literature.
+He was also a fellow of the Royal Society of Literature.
 In 2008, The Times ranked Golding third on its list of "The 50 greatest British writers since 1945".

-Biography

-Early life
+Early life and education

-William Golding was born in his maternal grandmother's house, 47 Mount Wise, Newquay, Cornwall.
+Son of Alec Golding, a science master at Marlborough Grammar School (1905 to retirement), and Mildred (née Curnoe) William Golding was born at his maternal grandmother's house, 47 Mount Wise, Newquay, Cornwall.
 The house was known as Karenza, the Cornish word for love, and he spent many childhood holidays there.
-He grew up in Marlborough, Wiltshire, where his father, Alec Golding, was a science master at Marlborough Grammar School (1905 to retirement), the school the young Golding and his elder brother Joseph attended.
-His mother, Mildred (Curnoe), kept house at 29, The Green, Marlborough, and was a campaigner for female suffrage.
-Golding's mother, who was Cornish and whom he considered "a superstitious Celt", used to tell him old Cornish ghost stories from her own childhood.
-In 1930 Golding went to Brasenose College, Oxford, where he read Natural Sciences for two years before transferring to English for his final two years.
+The Golding family lived at 29, The Green, Marlborough, Wiltshire, Golding and his elder brother Joseph attending the school at which their father taught.
+Golding's mother was a campaigner for female suffrage; she was Cornish and was considered by her son "a superstitious Celt", who used to tell him old Cornish ghost stories from her own childhood.

+In 1930, Golding went to Brasenose College, Oxford, where he read natural sciences for two years before transferring to English for his final two years.
 His original tutor was the chemist Thomas Taylor.
-In a private journal and in a memoir for his wife he admitted having tried to rape a teenage girl during a vacation.
+In a private journal and in a memoir for his wife, Golding admitted that, as a teenager during a vacation, he tried to rape a teenage girl with whom he had previously taken piano lessons, perceiving her to have "wanted heavy sex".

-Golding took his B.A. degree with Second Class Honours in the summer of 1934, and later that year a book of his Poems was published by Macmillan & Co, with the help of his Oxford friend, the anthroposophist Adam Bittleston.
+Golding took his B.A. degree with second class honours in the summer of 1934, and later that year a book of his Poems was published by Macmillan & Co, with the help of his Oxford friend, the anthroposophist Adam Bittleston.